Karbovanets/papers/POWS4.md

 `S = (R ÷ I × 100 + E ÷ L ÷ P) ÷ 2`.

-Our `I ÷ 100` can be rounded to 666, because interest rate per day is 0.15 (calculated by emission-based stake and reward, current for the time when this model is introduced to the network), then
+The part `I ÷ 100` can be rounded to 666, because interest rate per day is 0.15 (calculated by emission-based stake and reward):

 `S = (R × 666 + E ÷ L ÷ P) ÷ 2`.

-This is the base value of the collateral stake for a lock period of 360 blocks, or the approximate number of blocks mined per day, taking into account the target interval between blocks of 4 minutes.
+This is the base value of the collateral stake for a lock period of `L` blocks.

 ### Variable stake, term and difficulty

-There is a risk that there may be too few active miners with enough coins to lock in the collateral stakes, causing the network to stop.
+There still is a risk that there may be too few active miners with enough coins to lock in the collateral stakes after combining two stake levels (profitability-drived and emission-base), causing the network to stop.
+The cooldown period `L` creates the risk of the insufficient number of active miners with enough coins for stakes to mine `L` blocks continuously until some of the locked coins will unlock allowing miners to repeat the cycle, which should be avoided.
 In order to prevent such a scenario, the following rules are proposed:

-1) A *variable amount* of collateral stake deposit is allowed, however, the **term** of the deposit changes proportionally according to the following formula:
+1) A *variable amount* of collateral stake deposit is allowed, but, the **term** of the deposit then changes proportionally, according to the following formula:

-    `T = Sb ÷ S × Tb`,
+    `T = Sb ÷ Sa × Tb`,

-    where `T` is the *actual deposit term* of the miner, `Tb` is the *base deposit term* (the lock period is 360 blocks, i.e. the estimated number of blocks that are mined per day), `Sb` is the base stake deposit amount, `S` is the miner's stake deposit amount.
+    where `T` is the *actual deposit term* of the miner, `Tb` is the *base deposit term* (used to calculate base stake amount), `Sb` is the base stake deposit amount, `Sa` is the actual stake deposit amount.

-2) The *difficulty* of a block containing less stake than the base stake should be proportionally greater than the base difficulty Db:
+2) The actual *difficulty* of a block mined with less stake `Sa` than the *base stake* `Sb` should be proportionally greater than the *base difficulty* `Db`:

-    `D = Sb ÷ S × Db`.
+    `D = Sb ÷ Sa × Db`.

+    Base difficulty is used in diffculty adjustment calculations, whereas actual difficulty of the block is checked against the actual stake.

-3) When reorganizing into an alternate blockchain branch, the alternate branch should have not only more work (greater cumulative difficulty) but also greater cumulative stake (the sum of all stakes in blocks).
+3) When reorganizing, the alternate chain should have not only more work (greater cumulative difficulty) but also greater cumulative stake (the sum of all stakes in blocks).

 4) Maximum and minimum stake deposit limits are introduced: